honeycombio/observability-day-workshop/README.md

 - run your app locally
 - make sure you're seeing traces in Honeycomb
 - run the load generator in scripts/loadgen.sh
-- Dockerfile should not contain `platform:...` bits.
+- Docker compose should not contain `platform:...` bits.
 Comment out all 5 of them.

 ### updating code